 Yes you do.
 Permanent Makeup is always a two part process.
 If you don’t have this top up within the advised timescale the colour will disappear quickly.
 Make up with one session is not finished and you will not have a great result.

-Part of your cosmetic tattooing consultation is to colour match you.
-I will discuss with you the look you are hoping to achieve from permanent makeup, then I will be guided by your hair colour and skin tone and of course your colour preference!
+I will discuss with you the look you are hoping to achieve from permanent makeup, then I will be guided by your hair colour, skin tone and of course your colour preference!

 Yes!
-I have my certificates displayed in my treatment room, I am insured and registered with The New Zealand Association of Registered Beauty Professionals, and am Licensed by Auckland Council.
+I I am insured and registered with The New Zealand Association of Registered Beauty Professionals, and am Licensed by Auckland Council.

 Before Permanent Makeup the treatment area must be healthy, strong, non-sensitive, and non-irritated.
 Please follow the treatment advice below on how to get your skin ready for the procedure: